marlonecobos/kuenm/README.md

 #### Evaluation and selection of best models

-The function *kuenm\_ceval* evaluates model performance based on statistical significance (partial ROC), omission rate (*E* = a user-selected proportion of occurrence data that may present meaninful errors; see Peterson, Papeş, & Soberón (2008)), and model complexity (AICc), and selects best models based on distinct, user-set criteria (see selection in function help).
-Partial ROC and omission rates are evaluated based on models created with training occurrences, whereas AICc values are calculated for models created with the full set of occurrences (Warren & Seifert, 2011).
+The function *kuenm\_ceval* evaluates model performance based on statistical significance (partial ROC), omission rate (*E* = a user-selected proportion of occurrence data that may present meaninful errors; see Peterson et al. (2008)), and model complexity (AICc), and selects best models based on distinct, user-set criteria (see selection in function help).
+Partial ROC and omission rates are evaluated based on models created with training occurrences, whereas AICc values are calculated for models created with the full set of occurrences (Warren and Seifert 2011).
 Outputs are stored in a folder that will contain a .csv file with the statistics of models meeting each of the evaluation criteria, another with only the models selected based on the user-specified criteria, a third with performance metrics for all candidate models, a plot of model performance, and an HTML file reporting all the results of the model evaluation and selection process designed to guide further interpretations (Figure 1, purple area).

 ``` r
 help(kuenm_ceval)